LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

       -basicAuthOnly= ?\
    )

-   This method requires a string representing a URL in the form of "http://www.example.com" ("https://" can also be used).
+   Requires a string representing a URL in the form of :ref:`!http://www.example.com` (:ref:`!https://` can also be used).
 By default, this method returns the HTML body result of performing an HTTP GET request at the specified URL.

    This method has several optional parameters that modify its behavior: